appcypher/viper/NOTES.md

         #### IMPLEMENTATION

-        A global and class variables types are determined at declaration point and cannot change.
-They can't be shadowed.
+        The types of global variables, class variables and variables referenced in closures are determined at declaration point and cannot change so they can't be shadowed.

 - Integers